-To remove a line filter (1), proceed as follows, (See Figure 23):
+To remove a line filter (3), proceed as follows, (See Figure 21):

-- 1. Turn the power switch (2) OFF, and unplug the power cord (3) from the wall outlet. - 2.
+- 1. Turn the power switch (2) OFF, and unplug the power cord (1) from the wall outlet. - 2.
 Remove the power cord from the unit.
 See, Removing a Detachable Power Cord. - 3.
+Remove the four screws (5) holding the compressor assembly (6) to the chassis (7) and rest the compressor to one side.
+Do not bend the thermocouple leads (8).
+See, Compressor. - 4.
 Disconnect the white wire (4a) from receptacle line filter position N, the black wire (4b) from line filter position P and the green wire (4c) from line filter position.
-If access to the back of the line filter is impeded, disconnect the pump inlet tube (5). - 4.
-Remove the screws (6) holding the filter to the chassis (7) and remove the filter.
+If access to the back of the line filter is impeded, disconnect the pump inlet tube. - 5.
+Remove the screws (18) holding the filter to the chassis (7) and remove the filter.